Guganana/Unlog/README.md

 ## 💶License and Redistribution

-Unlog is totally free for non-commercial purposes and most commercial projects — no licenses need to be purchased for projects with a budget (or revenue) below $250000.
+Unlog is totally free for non-commercial purposes and most commercial projects — no licenses need to be purchased for projects with a budget (or revenue) below $250K.

 This basically means 99% percent of users won't need to pay anything to use it.
-Instead we believe that if medium/large developers ever start to extract value out of this library, at their scale, then they're probably at a good position to contribute directly towards its development by acquiring a moderately priced commercial license (which also provides other boons).
+Instead we believe that __if larger developers ever start to extract value out of this library__, at their scale, then they're probably at a good position to contribute directly towards its development by acquiring a moderately priced commercial license (which also provides other boons).
+We want to make this process more transparent in the future, but our focus is on growing the library first.

 Please reach out to us if you've got any queries: `unlog@guganana.com`